percona/everest-doc/docs/upgrade_with_cli.md

 !!! note
      Ensure that you have installed the latest version of the CLI.

-Percona Everest only supports upgrading by one version at a time.
-For example, you can upgrade from version 0.8 to version 0.9, or from version 0.9 to version 0.10.
-However, you cannot upgrade directly from version 0.8 to version 0.10.
+Percona Everest supports upgrading to the next version only starting from version 0.9.0.
+For instance, you can upgrade from version 0.9 to version 0.10.0.
+However, upgrading directly from version 0.8 to version 0.10 or from version 0.8.0 to 0.9.0 is not possible.

 ## Upgrade